fluencelabs/examples/quickstart/5-oracle-service/Readme.md

 Unlike single source oracles, multi-source oracles require some consensus mechanism to convert multiple input sources over the same target parameter into reliable point or range data suitable for third party, e.g., smart contract, consumption.
 Such "consensus over inputs" may take the form of simple [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics), e.g., mean, or one of many [other methods](https://en.wikipedia.org/wiki/Consensus_(computer_science)).

 Given the importance of oracles to the Web3 ecosystem, it's not surprising to see a variety of third party solutions supporting various blockchain protocols.
 Fluence does not provide an oracle solution *per se* but provides a peer-to-peer platform, tools and components for developers to quickly and easily program and compose reusable distributed data acquisition, processing and delivery services into decentralized oracle applications.

-For the remainder of this section, we work through the process of developing a decentralized, multi-source timestamp oracle application comprised of data acquisition, processing and delivery.
+For the remainder of this section, we work through the process of developing a decentralized, multi-source timestamp oracle  comprised of data acquisition, processing and delivery.

 ## Creating A Decentralized Timestamp Oracle

 Time, often in form of timestamps, plays a critical role in a large number of Web2 and Web3 applications including off-chain (DAO) voting applications and on-chain clocks.
-Our goal is to provide a timestamp sourced from multiple input sources and implement an acceptable input aggregation and processing service to arrive at either timestamp point or range values.
+Our goal is to provide a consensus timestamp sourced from multiple input sources and implement an acceptable input aggregation and processing service to arrive at either a timestamp point or range values.

 ### Timestamp Acquisition